HIV-1 and HIV-2 infographic explaining symptoms, differences, AIDS progression, and diagnosis in a clear 4-point medical layout.

 Where HIV Comes From and How It Replicates in the Body

-Once HIV enters the bloodstream, it immediately seeks out CD4 T-cells.
-Inside these cells, the virus uses the cell machinery to make copies of itself.
-Over time, the number of CD4 cells decreases, weakening immunity.
+Once in the bloodstream, HIV specifically targets CD4 T-cells.
+Inside these cells, the virus uses the cell’s own machinery to make new copies of itself.
+Over time, this process steadily lowers the CD4 count and weakens immune defense.

 Importance of Understanding HIV-1 and HIV-2